xcat2/confluent-docs/docs/confluentquickstart_el8.md

 # Defining nodes

 Nodes may contain any number of attributes.
 In this document, everything is defined at the group level, so we only need define the names.
-This document will use a simple n[number] scheme, though any scheme may be used.
+Here we will use a simple n[number] scheme, though any scheme may be used.

     # nodedefine n1-n4